-When a two-dimensional bluff body is placed in a uniform stream at certain velocities, vortices with opposite intensity will arise along two parallel staggered rows, which is observed as water flow going through a pipe, or wind passing an obstacle.
+When a two-dimensional bluff body is placed in a uniform stream moving at certain velocities, vortices with opposite intensity will arise along two parallel staggered rows, which is observed as water flow going through a pipe, or wind passing an obstacle.
 The best-known event caused by this pattern is the fall of Tacoma narrows bridge in 1940.
 Experimental study of periodic vortex shedding can be traced back to 1870s in \cite{Ray,Sto}, while the theoretical model was proposed by von K\'arm\'an \cite{Kar1,Kar2}, and hence this phenomenon is known as von K\'arm\'an vortex street nowadays in literatures.
-For the reason that the exact problem is complex from a theoretical point of view, some simplified model was investigated in \cite{Are,Lamb,Roh}.
-The main idea is using different kinds of solutions to approximate Karman point vortex street, since the latter is the basic and simplest pattern of periodic vortex shedding.
+For the reason that the exact problem is complex from a theoretical point of view, some simplified models were investigated in \cite{Are,Lamb,Roh}.
+The main idea is using different kinds of solutions to approximate K\'arm\'an point vortex street, since the latter is the basic and simplest pattern of periodic vortex shedding.

-It is notable that although viscosity and bluff body are involved in the generation of K\'arm\'an vortex street, they seem not to influence anymore the evolution of the vortex street.
-(For more detail on the effect of Reynold number and shape of bluff body, we refer to \cite{Gac2,Jim,Mat} and references therein.)
+It is notable that although viscosity and bluff body are involved in the generation of K\'arm\'an vortex street, they seem not to influence anymore the evolution of the vortex street(For more details on the effect of Reynold number and shape of bluff body, we refer to \cite{Gac2,Jim,Mat} and references therein).
 This fact indicates that an inviscid incompressible fluid model can be used to describe the vortex dynamics in K\'arm\'an vortex street.
-In \cite{Saf1,Saf2}, Saffman and Schatzman studied K\'arm\'an vortex street in Euler flow.
+In \cite{Saf1,Saf2}, Saffman and Schatzman studied K\'arm\'an vortex street for Euler flow.
 Under the assumption that the support of each vortex has finite area, they conducted a series of numerical simulation to show the existence of one-directional periodic vortex shedding travelling at a constant speed.
 Moreover, they obtained a linear stability of K\'arm\'an vortex street where the size of vortices and street width satisfy a special condition.